 Xanax (alprazolam) is a popular benzodiazepine sedative that is often sold illegally on the street, with many drug dealers producing fake Xanax that may contain more harmful substances.
 This guide looks at what's in fake Xanax, how to identify it, and treatment options for Xanax addiction.

-• Black market Xanax will often be mixed with other dangerous substances in order to increase effects or quantities.
+- Black market Xanax will often be mixed with other dangerous substances in order to increase effects or quantities.

-• An authentic pill will also often have an imprint on them consisting of numbers and letters.
+- An authentic pill will also often have an imprint on them consisting of numbers and letters.
 For example, blue Xanax bars will often have ‘B707’ printed on them and yellow ones will have ‘R039’ on them.

-• If you are obtaining Xanax from anywhere other than a licensed pharmacy or medical institute, it is fair to assume it will be a fake.
+- If you are obtaining Xanax from anywhere other than a licensed pharmacy or medical institute, it is fair to assume it will be a fake.

 Fake Xanax

-Fake Xanax and alprazolam are produced illegally by drug dealers and is intended to represent the same high felt when alprazolam is abused.
+Fake Xanax and alprazolam are produced illegally by drug dealers and are intended to induce the same high felt when alprazolam is abused.
 Illicit drug manufacturers will often order bulk quantities of alprazolam powder (usually via the black market or from other countries) and use a pill press to make the fake version of Xanax to sell on the street for a high price.
 This means that people who wish to abuse Xanax have a regular supply of the drug without a prescription.
 Black market Xanax will also often be mixed with other dangerous substances in order to increase effects or quantities.

 What does fake Xanax look like?